-The following year, 2008, there were three projects that were especially interesting: The collaboration with the 10 member band „Orkestra Bohemika”, which consists of modern gypsy pop music.
-Furthermore there was work done on an electronic-oriental music cocktail with the singer „Gina Rubik”, who has a strong Asian influence.
-Guitar player, „Noar”, who studied music and singing in London, also collaborated with Adam on some excellent projects.
+The following year, 2008, three projects to be named: The collaboration with the 10 member band „Orkestra Bohemika”, which consists of modern gypsy pop music.
+Furthermore there was work done on an electronic-oriental music cocktail with the singer „Guru Gina Gilani”, who has a strong Asian influence.
+Guitar player „Noar”, who studied music and singing in London, also collaborated with Adam on some excellent projects.

 Between 2011 and 2016 Adam was in a creative break with looking into different topics than music.
-Starting 2017 Adam is collaborating with the Kenyan singer Moraa for peaceful and pleasing songs written by her in Swahili language and composed by both together.